|One of the areas of confusion for people

 If you are still confused, please do not despair.
 The nice thing about the Reiki method is that regardless of the Reiki style, the heart of Reiki is truly easy and quick to acquire, and it can be applied using very simple methods.
 So I would recommend that you simply choose an initial instructor who feels OK to you and is not too far to travel to.
 Afterwards, you can explore and experiment with Reiki on friends and family.
 When you are ready to continue your training, you can then decide if there is a more appropriate style and teacher available to you.
 You might even try distant training.

-In my experience there really is no one
+In my experience there really is

 style that is better than the next.
-It is simply a personal preference
+It is simply a personal

-and it will depend on whether you enjoy a complex or simple approach, with
+and it will depend on whether you enjoy a complex or simple approach,

-or without formal structure, and with or without elements of the traditional
+or without formal structure, and with or without elements of the

 or modern methods.
 Perhaps over time you will find yourself doing

-as I have and exploring a variety of styles out of simple curiosity.
+as I have and exploring a variety of styles out of simple

 If you have comments or suggestions, Contact Me.
 I will try to answer them all.